mozilla-extensions/firefox-translations/extension/docs/INSTALL.md

 # Installation instructions

-This document outlines how to get a pre-released version of the extension running locally.
+This document outlines how to get the v0.2.0 pre-release version of the extension running locally.

 There are three flavors: